You May Not Want To Swim In These 8 Northern California Lakes This Summer Due To A Dangerous Discovery

 Several bodies of water have been placed under health advisory in recent years due to high and potentially dangerous levels of bacteria and toxic plant life.
-There are sometimes problems with toxic green algae in Northern California lakes.
-Sadly, two dogs died in 2017 in a pond in Napa County because of exposure to toxic algae.
-Officials from the California State Water Resources Control Board are saying that the problem was worse than ever that year.
+There are sometimes problems with toxic green algae in the Lakes in Northern California.
+Sadly, two dogs died in 2017 in a pond in due to exposure of blue-green algae in Northern California.
+Officials from the California State Water Resources Control Board said that the problem was worse than ever that year.

 Algae blooms are large formations of algae that can cover the surface of a body of water.
 Algae blooms are common in flat water, but they don’t always turn toxic.
 There have been a few cases of toxic algae this year but they only a few that have turned toxic.

-Below you will find a list of places that have been put on the watch list because they have had the toxic blue-green algae in recent years.
-Cyanobacteria, also known as blue-green algae, usually peaks in late-July to early August, so keep your eyes peeled for this dangerous aquatic species.
+Below you will find a list of places that have been put on the watch list because they have had toxic blue-green algae in recent years.
+Cyanobacteria, also known as blue-green algae, usually peaks in late July to early August, so keep your eyes peeled for this dangerous aquatic species.

-For more information about what lakes have been put on the watch list and the dangers posed by toxic algae, click here.
+For more information about what lakes have been put on the watch list and the dangers posed by toxic algae, visit the California government website.

 Interested in learning more?
-Watch this video so you know what to look for:
+Watch this video so you know what to look for in the lakes in Northern California:

 Algae levels and advisories fluctuate throughout the summer, so the information above is subject to change as new water samples are taken.
-Please follow all signs and directions at local lakes and rivers, and stay up to date on water advisories in your area here.
+Please follow all signs and directions at local lakes and rivers, and stay up to date on water advisories in your area.

 Northern California Lakes